 Strong interpersonal skills in order to deal effectively with varied internal clients

 Excellent customer service skills

-Experience in auditing strongly preferred
+Experience in accounting, finance, and/or auditing strongly preferred

 Knowledge of US Government Rules and Regulations on Reporting and Expenses

 Demonstrated experience working in a fast paced environment, coupled with experience with international protocols, non-profit organizations or academic institutions is highly desirable

 Knowledge of Columbia University systems, ARC, ERP